-TEXTBOOK For this course we will use "Principles of Astrophysics," by Charles Keeton.
+TEXTBOOK For this course we will primarily use "Principles of Astrophysics," by Charles Keeton.
 This book is available for FREE from the UofA online library system as a PDF document.
 You can find it online here.
+Supplementary material will provided online throughout the semester.